LoniQin/deep_learning_notebooks/README.md

 # Deep Learning Notebooks
 This project collects jupyter notebooks about deep learning in different topics with different frameworks.
 It's worth noting that there are some useful [materials](https://github.com/LoniQin/deep_learning_notebooks/blob/master/materials.md) that may help you boost your deep learning process.
-## What is this project for?
+## What do you work on this project for?
+- I font of it.
-- Keeping track of the ability of Deep Learning.
-- We have a big picture on what Deep Learning can do.
+- Showing the ability of Deep Learning, so we have a big picture on what Deep Learning can do.
-- Keeping what I learn so I have a systematic knowledge on Deep Learning.
+- Keeping what I learn so I have a systematic knowledge on Deep Learning and be an expect on this field in the future.
 - Spreading knowledge.
 - Having runnable code so we can quick prototype different kinds of ideas.
-## Why are you working on this project?
-- I font of it.
-- I want to be an expect on this field in the future.
 ## Table of Contents
 ### MXNet
 #### Image Classification